NeeSin/hr-people-analytics/README.md

 ---

 ## About
-Built by [Your Name] — HR & People Analytics professional with experience in talent acquisition and workforce research.
+Built by Neeti Singh — HR & People Analytics professional with experience in talent acquisition and workforce research.
 Currently completing an MSc in Applied Social Science Research at Stockholm University.